secure-systems-lab/lab-guidelines/git-github-introduction.md

 The `git clone` command creates a local copy of a remotely hosted GitHub repository.
 So far, the `repy_v2` repository has only been copied and saved to the user's GitHub home page.
-In the following example, the `repy_v2` `SeattleTestbed` repository is cloned to the user's local Git repository.
+In the following example, the `repy_v2` `SeattleTestbed` repository is cloned to create a local Git repository.

 ```
 $ git clone https://github.com/<username>/repy_v2